AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image shows a screenshot of the Azure Automation State Configuration interface, highlighting the "Compile" option for a specific configuration.
 It includes details like resource group, location, and subscription information.

-3. Choose the desired configuration and confirm your selection.
+3. Choose the ScheduledTaskDaily configuration version and OK.

-The image shows an example of Azure Automation State Configuration, specifically the "Assign Node Configuration" interface, with a list of resources and services on the left sidebar.
+The image shows a screenshot of the Azure Automation State Configuration interface, specifically the "Assign Node Configuration" section, with a list of resources and services on the left sidebar.

 Watch Video